 Note: Each pair of consecutive separator characters in the input string cause an empty string to appear in the output.
 These can be filtered out.

 The CaseSplit(s) command splits a string at uppercase letters.
 Each uppercase letter in the string begins a new string in the split list.

 The LengthSplit command splits the string s into substrings of length len.
 An expression sequence of the substrings is returned.
-If len divides evenly into length⁡s, then each substring has length exactly len; otherwise, the last substring has length equal to irem⁡length⁡s,len.
+If len divides evenly into length⁡s (and s is not the empty string), then each substring has length exactly len; otherwise, the last substring has length equal to irem⁡length⁡s,len.

 If the pad option is provided in a call to LengthSplit, the last substring will be "padded" out to length len using the given character as padding.

 If len is greater than or equal to length⁡s, then s is returned.